 - People with multiple accounts for no reason, or ones who keep closing and opening new accounts.
 Always dicks.

 - Once you have established a dialogue and gotten to know them better, it might be a good idea to have a quick look through their tweets before giving out any personal details like your phone number.
 This usually speaks volumes about a person.
-If they’re mostly following women, while there’s nothing wrong with that, it’s usually a good indication that you’re not the only woman they’re chatting up.
+If they’re mostly following or talk to women, while there’s nothing wrong with that, it’s usually a good indication that you’re not the only woman they’re chatting up.
 As long as they’re honest about that, it doesn’t have to be an issue.
 Most of us are only on twitter for a bit of fun.
 As long as both sides make that clear and don’t promise more, there’s nothing to worry about.

 - The “nice guy”.
 Everyone’s friend, goes out of his way to be helpful to women.
 Slightly geeky, because geeks are never going to hurt you, right?
 WRONG.
 They may be genuinely nice and make good friends, but there are many who have low self esteem and guess who they’ll use to boost it?
 Don’t polish their ego in secret if their public persona differs wildly from their private one.
 In fact, secrecy or sneaking around in general is only ever done by someone who is hiding something.
 Don’t agree to be hidden away.
 You’re not a dirty secret.